Debt Consolidation

 Source: Federal Reserve Survey of Consumer Finances.

-Black Americans with bank accounts are nearly twice as likely to incur an overdraft fee as white Americans — 17% versus 9%.
+Black Americans with bank accounts are more than twice as likely to incur an overdraft fee as white Americans — 19% versus 9%.

-According to the Federal Reserve Board in 2022, 60% of white adults had three months of emergency savings, compared with 40% of Black adults.
+According to the Federal Reserve, 59% of white adults had three months of emergency savings in 2023, compared with 42% of Black adults.

 “Black households have less financial margin for error than white households in many cases because of income disparities,” Schulz says.
-“This is a big problem anytime, but in times of inflation, it’s particularly troubling.
+“This is a big problem anytime, but it’s particularly troubling in times of inflation.
 Higher prices mean that people have even less wiggle room financially.
 That means less money to put toward paying down credit card debt, growing their emergency fund or contributing to savings for college, a mortgage or other big goals.”

 Tip: For those looking for a boost despite the tumultuous market, Schulz recommends looking for a high-yield savings account.

 “For many years, savings accounts gave savers minuscule returns,” he says.
 “That’s not the case anymore.
-While the Fed’s rate increases have been brutal on those with credit card debt, they’ve been amazing for savers.
-You can find savings accounts with APYs of 5% or higher, though you’ll likely have to look beyond the traditional megabanks to find them.”
+You can find savings accounts with APYs of 4% or higher, though you’ll likely have to look beyond the traditional megabanks.
+Recent Fed rate cuts mean the days of getting 5% or higher returns are probably gone — and further cuts later this year could lower returns further.
+It’s still worth your time to shop for a high-yield savings account.”

-Black adults reported feeling the effects of employment income loss more than white adults.
-Overall, 17% of Black adults in October 2023 said they or another household member suffered a loss of employment income in the past four weeks, according to Census Bureau data, while 9% of white adults said the same.
+Black adults report feeling the effects of employment income loss more than white adults.
+Overall, 16% of Black adults in August and September 2024 said they or another household member suffered a loss of employment income in the past four weeks, according to Census Bureau data, while 10% of white adults said the same.

 It’s not the first time something like this has happened, either.
 In fact, minorities — according to research — have historically been affected by a “last-hired, first-fired” phenomenon.
 In other words, racial and ethnic minority groups during an economic downturn are typically among the first laid off.
 During an economic recovery, however, they’re among the last hired.